-ESTIMATED TIME PERIOD FOR CONTRACT: Period of performance begins as soon as contracts are executed and ends June 2025.
-For capital projects, Commerce has spending authority for contracts through June 2025.
-Contracts with period of performance beyond June of 2025 may be executed.
-However, spending will be subject to legislative re-appropriation.
+ESTIMATED TIME PERIOD FOR CONTRACT: The performance period begins as soon as contracts are executed and ends June 2025.
+For capital projects, Commerce has spending authority for contracts through June of 2025.
+Contracts with period of performance beyond June of 2025 may be executed, however spending will be subject to legislative reappropriation.

-APPLICANT ELIGIBILITY: This RFA is open to those applicants listed below which satisfy the minimum qualifications stated herein and are available for work in Washington.
-Additional applicant eligibility requirements correspond to specific project categories.
+APPLICANT ELIGIBILITY: This RFA is open to those applicants which satisfy the minimum qualifications stated herein and are available for work in Washington.
+Eligible applicants include federally recognized tribal governments and tribes' contracted service providers.